sol/doctest/README.markdown

 Hacking
 =======

-DocTest is still experimental.
+`doctest` is still experimental.
 Patches are gladly welcome!

 Contributors (in order of appearance)